 Regardless of what or who might come next, Isekai Quartet 3 will have quite a lot to live up to because Isekai Quartet 2 was pretty damn great.

 I think what made the first season so enjoyable was the novelty of it.
 Seeing characters from some of the most popular and well-made isekai anime together in one show was defiantly a trip.
 Then to have all those strong personalities interact with and complement one another was extremely entertaining.

-As such, I probably should have been worried about season two sticking to the same formula; a.k.a, staying exactly the same.
+As such, I probably should have been worried about season two sticking to the same formula, a.k.a, staying the same.

 While the introduction of more characters from more shows has its value, that can only go on for so long.
-Therefore, Isekai Quartet 2, to be successful, needed to make some kind of adjustment.
+Therefore, Isekai Quartet 2, to be successful, needed to make some adjustments.

-What surprised me the most was not that the adjustment this season implemented worked; it was how simple it ended up being.
+What surprised me the most was not that the adjustment this season implemented worked; it was how simple it ended.

 Whatever barriers there might have been between the shows was no longer a factor.
 While each series had its core group, friendships began to form all over the place.

-Of the four primary protagonists – Kazuma, Lord Ainz, Natsuki, and Tanya – links formed between Overlord and Youjo Senki, as well as with KonoSuba and Re:Zero.
+Of the four primary protagonists – Kazuma, Lord Ainz, Natsuki, and Tanya – links formed between Overlord and Youjo Senki and KonoSuba and Re:Zero.
 But just because protagonists got along, that didn’t mean their respective teams followed suit.